 Is Panama part of Central America?
 On a map it obviously is.
 But actually, it’s not that simple.
 This article explains why Panama is traditionally set slightly apart from its Central American neighbors to the north.

+We often receive comments asking why we include Panama on this website.
 One or two comments like this I’d put down to simple ignorance, but they come all the time.
 And some of the most popular search terms regarding Panama always ask exactly where the place is.
 Is it Central America, South America, Florida, whatever.

-But the gist of many of our comments, from Central Americans, is the same – Panama isn’t part of Central America and shouldn’t be part of this website.
+But the gist of many of our comments from Central Americans is the same – Panama isn’t part of Central America and shouldn’t be part of this website.

-Got me thinking though.
+Got me thinking, though.
 Is Panama part of Central America or not?
 Am I the one being ignorant here?

-Central America starts in southern Mexico, around Oaxaca and extends into the Yucatan.
+The straightforward answer is yes, of course, Panama is part of Central America.
+I mean, look at a map for goodness’ sake.
+Central America is the isthmus separating North and South America.
+Panama is part of that isthmus – some might say the most ‘isthmusy’ part – and so is part of Central America.
+Obvious, right?
+Well, in geographic terms, yeah.
+Central America starts in southern Mexico, around Oaxaca, and extends into the Yucatan.
 From there it runs down through Belize, Guatemala, and the other countries, ending in the jungles of the Darien where Panama and Colombia meet, and South America starts.